ErikRBergman/Serpent.Chain/Serpent.Common/Serpent.Common.MessageBus/readme.md

 }
 ```

-As usual, you can use the decorators more than once to convert between different types.
-In the following example we start by
+As usual, you can use decorators more than once to convert between different types.
 ```csharp
 public class Message
 {